LPD-EPFL/byzfl/README.md

         - **parameters**: Dictionary with the parameters required by the optimizer.

 # How to configure settings.json for several settings
-Please note that this library is designed to run multiple settings simultaneously, which is essential for thoroughly exploring aggregations and attacks.
+Please note that this library is designed to run multiple settings simultaneously, which is essential for thoroughly exploring aggregators and attacks.
 To achieve this, you can provide a list of elements in the settings.json file instead of a single element.
 Below is an example:
 `distribution_parameter: 1.0` -> `distribution_parameter: [1.0, 0.5, 0.0]`